What is a Professional Employer Organization (PEO)?

 There are many reasons why employers use a PEO.
 Businesses that outsource HR services to a PEO typically experience:

-- Positive ROI.
-Employers see an average annual return on investment of 27.2% from using a PEO.
+- Increased ROI: Employers see an average annual return on investment of 27.2% from using a PEO.

-- Faster growth rate.
-Businesses who use a PEO grow 7-9% faster and are 50% less likely to go out of business.
+- Faster growth rate: Businesses that partner with a PEO grow two times faster and are 50% less likely to go out of business.

-- Greater employee retention.
-Businesses in a PEO partnership have 10-14% less turnover.
+- Greater employee retention: Businesses in a PEO partnership have 12% less employee turnover.

-- Competitive benefits and health insurance.
-PEOs leverage their purchasing power to negotiate more affordable benefits and insurance offerings for small businesses.
+- Competitive benefits and health insurance: PEOs leverage their purchasing power to negotiate more affordable benefits and insurance offerings for small to midsize businesses.

 Source: NAPEO